-For the herbal preparation, the following information should be provided:
+For Active herbal Ingredient which is used in the finished herbal product in the form of herbal preparation, the following information should be provided:

-- a) Binomial scientific name of plant (genus, species, variety and author), and chemotype where applicable, - b) Other names (synonyms mentioned in Pharmacopoeias), - c) Parts of the plants, - d) Laboratory code, - e) Definition of the herbal preparation, - f) Ratio of the herbal substance to the herbal preparation, - g) Extraction solvent(s), - h) Possible added excipients (e.g. preservatives, carrier).
+- a) Binomial scientific name of plant (genus, species, variety), and chemotype where applicable, - b) Other names (synonyms mentioned in Pharmacopoeias), - c) Parts of the plants, - d) Laboratory code, - e) Definition of the herbal preparation, - f) Ratio of the herbal substance to the herbal preparation, - g) solvent(s) of Extraction, - h) Possible added excipients (e.g. preservatives, carrier).